5.9 Overall Score

 PPO: Preferred Provider Organization (PPO) health insurance plans provide coverage in-network and out-of-network.
 In-network coverage is usually greater than out-of-network coverage.
 PPO plans offer greater flexibility in seeking care and generally have larger networks.
 No referral is needed to see a specialist.

-PPO premiums are higher, but the overall coverage is greater.
+PPO premiums tend to be higher than HMO plans, but the overall coverage is greater.
 This means, there are greater discounts and insurance pays more for health care services.

 EPO: Exclusive Provider Organization plans offer some of the flexibility of a PPO plan while offering lower premiums.
 EPO plans only cover in-network service.
 A referral is not needed to see a specialist.

 POS: Point of Sale plans offer in-network and some out-of-network coverage.
 POS plans require referrals to see specialists.

 Other kinds of plans are more specific in their coverage.
 Short-term health insurance plans can provide health insurance coverage for brief periods of time.
 If you’re changing jobs or need short-term coverage while you wait for other insurance to kick-in, then short-term plans are a good option.